namans3/Keyword-Extraction/README.md

 global location
 ```

-Add the following variables that would contains yours credentials to access Twitter API.
-Add the tokens created here as shown below:
+Add the following variables that would contains your twitter app credentials to access Twitter API.
+Add the keys and tokens created above as shown below:
 ```
 access_token = "YOUR_ACCESS_TOKEN"
 access_token_secret = "YOUR_ACCESS_TOKEN_SECRET"